 As it turns out, finding a simple messenger bag that meets those criteria was surprisingly hard.
-I was either finding overly designed camera bags that would do everything I wanted, or great looking bags that didn’t have enough room to hold a 15″ laptop.
+I was either discovering overly designed camera bags that would do everything I wanted or great looking bags that didn’t have enough room to hold a 15″ laptop.

 Here is a quick video on the vintage messenger back from the owner of Whipping Post.

-Fast forward a couple days and I’m tearing open the package at home.
+Fast forward a couple of days, and I’m tearing open the package at home.
 Here is a more detailed look at the contents.

 Upon opening the package, you’re presented with this cool card with a message from the founder and a little patch.

-Unwrap the craft paper and you’re presented with this beauty.
-Super clean front, made with 100% vegetable tanned leather, with a simple clasp to attach everything together.
+Unwrap the craft paper and you’re greeted with this beauty.
+Super clean front, made with 100% vegetable tanned leather, with a simple clasp to attach everything.

-The back is just as clean, with a simple handle and a large pocket taking up it’s entirety.
+The back is just as clean, with a simple handle and a large pocket is taking up its entirety.

-The construction is on point, and the leather quality is great.
-The stitching looks even throughout, and there doesn’t seem to be any points that looks like they can’t take proper weight.
+The construction is on point, and the leather quality is excellent.
+The stitching looks even throughout, and there doesn’t seem to be any points that look like they can’t take decent weight.

-The attention to detail really shines through on these small bits.
+The attention to detail shines through on these small bits.
 Perfect spacing considering everything is handmade.